Misuse (band): Musical style

 In its first years the band's sound was influenced by alternative and heavy rock of the 90's, fused with string arrangements to form long lyrical and dynamical compositions.
 The self-titled debut album, consisting of tracks composed between 2001–2008, is rooted to guitar driven rock forms, alongside piano/keys and string arrangements.
 In a sense, it explores the possibilities within post-metal, progressive rock and instrumental rock.
 From 2009 to 2011 the acquirement and addition of new equipment, mostly modern electronic devices (such as iOS Applications, Samplers and Sequencers), leads the band to new ways of composing.
-Thus a new sound emerged which resulted in lengthy instrumental compositions, maintaining the bands' aesthetic signature, while fusing new elements that borrowed heavily from electronic genres in an unprecedented way.
+Thus a new sound emerged which resulted in lengthy instrumental compositions, maintaining the bands' esthetic signature, while fusing new elements that borrowed heavily from electronic genres in an unprecedented way.